 If you are a vegan, you probably already know how important vitamin B12 is.
-After all, it is only found in animal products and vitamin B12 fortified foods/supplements!
+After all, it’s only found in animal products and vitamin B12 fortified foods/supplements!

 Likewise, this essential nutrient is also important for the developing baby.
-In fact, not getting enough could cause neurological damage and other adverse outcomes in infants.
-Vitamin B12 deficiency can even occur in vegetarian and omnivores eating patterns as well!
+In fact, not getting enough could cause neurological damage and other adverse outcomes in infants(1).

 What’s more?
 Your prenatal might not contain enough for a variety of reasons.
 Reasons could include reduced absorption, current deficiency, not enough vitamin B12 in a single pill, etc.

-Veganhealth.org has a in depth resource about vitamin B12 to discuss with your doctor.
-Your doctor can also order a lab test to see where your levels are as well.
+Veganhealth.org has an in depth resource about vitamin B12 you can check out here.
+Don’t forget to discuss your supplements with your doctor.
+He/she can also order a lab tests.

-For starters, iodine needs increase in pregnancy (220 micrograms for pregnant persons per the Recommended Daily Allowance (RDA)).
+Iodine needs increase in pregnancy (220 micrograms for pregnant persons per the Recommended Daily Allowance (RDA)(3).
 This helps support healthy brain development of the baby.
 Physical and thyroid problems (to name a few) could occur if requirement are not met.

-Some, but not all prenatals contain iodine (and even if they do, they might not cover the RDA).
+Some, but not all prenatal supplements contain iodine (and even if they do, they might not cover the RDA).

 Unfortunately, vegan food sources high in iodine are few (with the most notable being iodized salt and certain sea vegetables), and have their own limitations (read all about it in our article here).

-So talk to your doctor about what you can do to ensure you are meeting your iodine needs!
+So it’s especially important to talk to your doctor about what you can do to ensure you are meeting your iodine needs!
 He/she may suggest lab tests, extra supplementation, other food sources etc.